logaretm/vee-validate/docs/advanced/dynamic-rules.md

 The `ValidationProvider` component automatically watches the `rules` prop and whenever it changes it will trigger validation **if the field has been validated before**.
 Meaning not only you can create very versatile form validation rules but you can dynamically apply them.

-So we can do the following:
+So you can do the following:

 ```vue{4}
 <template>